Interview with Alfred Barnett

 Description

-When Alfred’s mother’s house was destroyed during Luftwaffe bombing, he was determined to join the RAF and fight back.
+When Alfred’s mother’s house was destroyed during a Luftwaffe bombing, he was determined to join the RAF and fight back.
 He trained as a gunner and completed two tours and a spell as an instructor.
 After his final tour of operations, he joined the British Bombing Survey and CSDIC (Combined Services Detailed Interrogations) based at Bad Nenndorf in Germany.
 He was also involved in the Nuremberg War Trials.

 Creator